Accessory Navicular Bone

 Fusion of the Accessory Navicular to the Navicular

 Fusion of the accessory navicular to the navicular with screws is required when there is a large accessory navicular bone and removal of this bone would reduce the articular surface of the Navicular to the talus (coxa pedis).
 Fusion will relieve pain without disrupting the tibialis posterior tendon insertion nor narrowing talar head support.

 In most instances, a patient’s recovery will be as follows:

 - 0-6 weeks: Immobilization (in cast or cast boot) non-weight-bearing or touch weight-bearing

 - 6-10 weeks: Increasing activity in a cast boot.
 Physical therapy to work on strength and balance

-- Full recovery after 9 weeks-2 months.
+- Full recovery can take many months.